 Best Air Miles Rewards Credit Card: Citi PremierMiles Visa Card

 Citi PremierMiles Visa Card is one of our favorite travel cards for average consumers.
-It has a very good set of offers that includes great mile awards (1.2 miles for S$ spent locally) and bonus miles.
-When you pay the annual fee of S$192.6 and spend S$10,000 in the first 3 months, you can receive an award of up to 40,000 bonus miles.
+It offers a simple to understand 1.2 miles for S$1 spent locally (2 miles per S$1 spent overseas), so that you can earn miles on every expenditure you make.
+Not only that, you could earn up to 40,000 in bonus miles in 2 years with this card, which can be worth at least S$400 (and more if you redeem for business class tickets).
 Citi Miles can be redeemed at over 60 airlines and 8,000 hotel properties, so you can use the miles for almost any trip.

 Pros of Citi Premier Miles

 - 1.2 miles for S$1 spent locally, 2 miles for S$1 spent overseas, 10x miles for online travel bookings